naymspace/backpex/guides/live_resource/user-preferences.md

 │   Router → adapter(s) → side effects                                     │
 │            │                                                             │
 │            ▼                                                             │
-│   Best-effort apply: {ok: true} or {ok: false, error: {key, reason}}     │ │                                                                          │ └──────────────────────────────────────────────────────────────────────────┘
+│   Best-effort apply: {"ok":true} or {"ok":false,"error":{...}}        │
+│                                                                          │
+└──────────────────────────────────────────────────────────────────────────┘
 ```

 **Key benefits:**

-- **No flicker.** The server renders initial state from the adapter on every
+- **Server-rendered state.** The server renders stored state from the adapter
-  request, so the first paint is already correct.
+  on every request.
+A bounded pending cookie covers most reloads that race an
+  in-flight write; see its size and identity limitations below.
 - **Instant UI.** Writes are async (`keepalive: true`) — the browser never
   blocks on persistence.
 - **Storage is your call.** Per-browser session is the default; swap any